Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

 \subsection{Training}

-The training was undertaken using a single Nvidia V100 GPU for each model, utilising computational resources from the JADE2 HPC facility and completed after one week of computation time.
+The training was undertaken using a single NVIDIA V100 GPU for each model, utilising computational resources from the JADE2 HPC facility and completed after one week of computation time.

 Each model was instantiated in the Keras programming environment \citep{keras}, using default implementations and hyperparameters listed in Table \ref{tab:models}.
-To leverage the advantages of transfer learning, models were pre-trained for 100 epochs on the more diverse iNat2021-mini dataset with randomly initialised weights. iNat2021-mini is a variation on the iNatrualist 2021 challenge dataset which is miniaturised by reducing the number of images for each of the 10,000 classes to 10 \citep{inat2021}.
+Transfer learning accelerates model training and improves performance by leveraging knowledge from related tasks; for example, a model pre-trained on human images may gain better performance from further training to distinguish individuals versus training from a randomised start point.
+To leverage these advantages, models were first pre-trained for 100 epochs on the iNat2021-mini dataset with randomly initialised weights. iNat2021-mini is a variation on the iNaturalist 2021 challenge dataset which is miniaturised by reducing the number of images for each of the 10,000 classes to 10 \citep{inat2021}.
 Classes are species spread across the Tree of Life and this helps the models learn generic features for natural images.
 During this stage, a classification head of size 10,000 was added, which refers to the final layer responsible for mapping the learned features to the 10,000 output classes.
-A categorical cross-entropy loss was employed to facilitate learning.
-Models used the Adam optimiser \citep{adam} with default parameters from the Keras framework (fixed learning rate, $\mu$ = \texttt{0.001}), and training used a mini-batch size of \texttt{64} utilising the NVidia CUDA backend acceleration for TensorFlow.
+Categorical cross-entropy loss was used to facilitate learning, with training conducted using a mini-batch size of \texttt{64} and NVIDIA CUDA acceleration for TensorFlow.

 Each image was resized to fit the input layer using bilinear interpolation.
 For greyscale images, RGB inputs were converted using the \texttt{cvtColor} function available from the OpenCV library.
-To help further diversify the data, a binary horizontal flip augmentation was applied with a likelihood of 50\%.
-Regularisation was added via a dropout layer, with an activation likelihood of 50\%.
-This was added to the penultimate network layer, before the head \citep{dropout}.
+As is common in deep learning, we apply image augmentations to further diversify our training data.
+Augmentations are (often) basic operations which modify images to provide new examples to the model.
+We have applied an operation which flips images around the vertical axes and executes with a likelihood of 50\%; the training data are diversified with mirror images.
+Regularisation is another technique which improves model performance by artificially making training more challenging.
+We added this via a dropout layer, which is a component that randomly deactivates neuronal connections during training, with a probability of 50\% \citep{dropout}.
+Our dropout layer was added to the penultimate network layer, before the head.